-sample (nn_state, k, num_samples=1, initial_state=None, overwrite=False) Draws samples of the observable using the given WaveFunction.
+sample (nn_state, k, num_samples=1, initial_state=None, overwrite=False)

 - nn_state (qucumber.nn_states.WaveFunctionBase) The WaveFunction to draw samples from. - k (int) The number of Gibbs Steps to perform before drawing a sample. - num_samples (int) The number of samples to draw. - initial_state (torch.Tensor) The initial state of the Markov Chain.
 If given, num_samples will be ignored. - overwrite (bool) Whether to overwrite the initial_state tensor, if it is provided, with the updated state of the Markov chain.